USGS-WiM/NSSServices/Docs/RegressionTypes/Add.md

-## Add Source Resource
 <span style="color:red">Requires Authentication</span>
-Adds a Source resource to the repository.
+Adds a regression type resource to the repository.